An environment is a logical group of nodes working together to server your Ruby application.

 A runtime is selected by default, but if you need an environment without a runtime node, you can always choose None from the dropdown menu.

 Runtime - This is the server that forms the base of your deployments, in essence consider it as the "home" of your application.
-Runtime nodes are pre-configured with your option of language pack and version.
-While the version can be changed later on, the selected language is permament.

 Load balancer - A load balancer server comes in handy when you have multiple runtime nodes - it will be set to automatically distribute requests between your servers.